 scene.gravity added to the starting elevation will intersect your trigger mesh.

 If you need a more accurate representation of gravitational (or other) forces, you can add your own physics engine.
 See Add Your Own Physics Engine.

 The next important step is to define the ellipsoid around our camera.
 This ellipsoid represents our player’s dimensions: a collision event will be raised when a mesh comes in contact with this ellipsoid, preventing our camera from getting too close to this mesh:

-The ellipsoid property on babylon.js cameras is default to size (0.5, 1, 0.5), but changing values will make you taller, bigger, smaller, thinner, it depends upon the adjusted axis.
-In the example below, we will make our camera's ellipsoid a bit bigger than the default one:
+The ellipsoid property on Babylon.js cameras is default to size (0.5, 1, 0.5).
+Changing these values will make you taller, bigger, smaller, thinner, depending on the adjusted axis.
+In the example below, we will make our camera's ellipsoid a bit wider and deeper than the default one:

 //Set the ellipsoid around the camera (e.g. your player's size)camera.ellipsoid = new BABYLON.Vector3(1, 1, 1);

 Please note that the ellipsoid for the camera is offset to always have the viewpoint on top of the ellipsoid.
 You can control this behavior by updating the ellipsoidOffset property.

 The computation will be the following: